-PAGE Ι. INTE RODUCTION AND OVERVIEW Α. Workforce Innovation and Opportunity Act Х В. Southeast Los Angeles County Workforce Development Board Х C. Local Plans and the WIOA Planning Structure Х D. California's Strategic Workforce Priorities Х Ε. Development of Madera County's Program Years 25-28 Local Plan Х F. Southeast Los Angeles County WDB Strategic Goals and Priorities Х П. WIO A CORE AND REQUIRED PARTNER COORDINATION А. Coordination with AJCC Partners and WIOA Memoranda of Understanding Х В. Partners' Efforts to Collaborate on Co-Enrollment and Case Management Х C. One-Stop System's Use of Technology and Other Remote Strategies Х D. Coordination of Workforce Activities and Support Services Х E. Physical and Programmatic Accessibility for Individuals with Disabilities Х III.
-I. STATE STRATEGIC PARTNER COORDINATION Α. Coordination with County Human Services Agency and Other Local Partners That Serve Individuals Accessing CalFresh Employment and Training Services X В. Coordination with Local Child Support Agency and Other Local Partners Serving Individuals That Are Non-Custodial Parents Х C. Coordination with Local Partnership Agreement Partners Established in Alignment with the Competitive Integrated Employment Blueprint and Other Local Partners That Serve Individuals with Developmental and Intellectual Disabilities Х D. Coordination with Community-Based Organizations and Other Local Partners That Serve Individuals Who Are English Language Learners, Foreign Born, and/or Refugees Х E. Coordination with Local Veteran Affairs, Community-Based Organizations, and Other Local Partners That Serve Veterans Х F. Collaboration with the Strategic Planning Partners to Address Environmental Sustainability Х IV.
-WIO A TITLE I COORDINATION • A. Staff Training and Professional Development to Increase Digital Х Technology Skills В. Frontline Staff Training and Professional Development to Increase Cultural Competency and Effectiveness in Working with Individuals and Groups that Have Been Exposed to Trauma Х C. Coordination of Rapid Response and Layoff Aversion Activities Х
+PAGE Ι. INTRODUCTION AND OVERVIEW Α. Workforce Innovation and Opportunity Act (WIOA) 4 В. Southeast Los Angeles County Workforce Development Board (SELACO WDB) 5 C. Local Plans and the WIOA Planning Structure 5 D. California's Strategic Workforce Priorities 6 E. Development of SELACO WDB's Program Years 25-28 Local Plan 7 F. SELACO WDB Strategic Goals and Priorities 7 П. WIOA CORE AND REQUIRED PARTNER COORDINATION Α. Coordination with AJCC Partners and WIOA Memoranda of Understanding 9 В. Partners' Efforts to Collaborate on Co-Enrollment and Case Management 14 C. One-Stop System's Use of Technology and Other Remote Strategies 16 D. Coordination of Workforce Activities and Support Services 17 E. Physical and Programmatic Accessibility for Individuals with Disabilities 19 Ш. STATE STRATEGIC PARTNER COORDINATION A. Coordination with County Human Services Agency and Other Local Partners That Serve Individuals Accessing CalFresh Employment and Training Services 21 В. Coordination with Local Child Support Agency and Other Local Partners Serving Individuals Who Are Non-Custodial Parents 22 C. Coordination with Local Partnership Agreement Partners Established in Alignment with the Competitive Integrated Employment Blueprint and Other Local Partners That Serve Individuals with Developmental and Intellectual Disabilities 23 D. Coordination with Community-Based Organizations and Other Local Partners That Serve Individuals Who Are English Language Learners, Foreign Born, and/or Refugees 26 E. Coordination with Local Veteran Affairs, Community-Based Organizations, and Other Local Partners That Serve Veterans 28 F. Collaboration with the Strategic Planning Partners to Address Environmental Sustainability 29 IV.
+WIO A TITLE I COORDINATION A. Staff Training and Professional Development to Increase Digital Technology Skills 31 В. Frontline Staff Training and Professional Development to Increase Cultural Competency and Effectiveness in Working with Individuals and Groups that Have Been Exposed to Trauma 32

-D. Services and Activities Available under WIOA Title I Adult and Х Dislocated Worker Programs E. Services and Activities Available under WIOA Title I Youth Program F. Entity Responsible for Disbursal of Grant Funds and the Х Competitive Process Used to Award Contracts for WIOA Title I Activities Competitive Process Used to Award Contracts for WIOA Title I Activities G. How the Local Board Fulfills the Duties of the AJCC Operator How the Local Board Fulfills the Duties of the AJCC Operator Х and/or the Career Services Provider or Selection of AJCC Operators and Career Services Providers ۷.
-SYS TEM PRIORITIES FOR PROGRAM YEARS 2025 - 28 Х VI.
-APP PPENDICES A. Stakeholder and Community Engagement Summary Stakeholder and Community Engagement Summary Х (Attachment 1) В. Public comments received that disagree with the Local Plan Х (Attachment 2) C. Signature Page (Attachment 3) Х
+C. Coordination of Rapid Response and Layoff Aversion Activities 33 D. Services and Activities Available under WIOA Title I Services and Activities Available under WIOA Title I Adult and 35 Dislocated Worker Programs E. Services and Activities Available under WIOA Title I Youth F. Entity Responsible for Disbursal of Grant Funds and the 42 Competitive Process Used to Award Contracts for WIOA Title I Activities G. How the Local Board Fulfills the Duties of the AJCC Operator 42 and/or the Career Services Provider or Selection of AJCC Operators and Career Services Providers ۷.
+SYSTEM PRIORITIES FOR PROGRAM YEARS 2025 - 28 45 VI.
+APP APPENDICES Α. Stakeholder and Community Engagement Summary (Attachment 1) 51 В. Public comments received that disagree with the Local Plan (Attachment 2) 53 C. Signature Page (Attachment 3) 54